cosmos/cosmos-sdk/docs/architecture/adr-029-fee-grant-module.md

 // BasicFeeAllowance implements FeeAllowance with a one-time grant of tokens
 // that optionally expires.
 The delegatee can use up to SpendLimit to cover fees. message BasicFeeAllowance {
+	// spend_limit specifies the maximum amount of tokens that can be spent
+	// by this allowance and will be updated as tokens are spent.
+If it is
-     repeated cosmos_sdk.v1.Coin spend_limit = 1;
+	// empty, there is no spend limit and any amount of coins can be spent. repeated cosmos_sdk.v1.Coin spend_limit = 1;

-     ExpiresAt expiration = 2;
+    // expires_at specifies an optional time when this allowance expires ExpiresAt expiration = 2;
 }

 // PeriodicFeeAllowance extends FeeAllowance to allow for both a maximum cap,
 // as well as a limit per time period. message PeriodicFeeAllowance {
      BasicFeeAllowance basic = 1;

+     // period specifies the time duration in which period_spend_limit coins can
-     Duration period = 2;
+     // be spent before that allowance is reset Duration period = 2;

+     // period_spend_limit specifies the maximum number of coins that can be spent
+     // in the period
      repeated cosmos_sdk.v1.Coin period_spend_limit = 3;

-     repeated cosmos_sdk.v1.Coin period_can_spend = 4;
+     // period_can_spend is the number of coins left to be spent before the period_reset time repeated cosmos_sdk.v1.Coin period_can_spend = 4;

+     // period_reset is the time at which this period resets and a new one begins,
+     // it is calculated from the start time of the first transaction after the
+     // last period ended
      ExpiresAt period_reset = 5;
 }

-// Duration is a repeating unit of either clock time or number of blocks.
-// This is designed to be added to an ExpiresAt struct. message Duration {
-    google.protobuf.Timestamp clock = 1;
-    int64 block = 2;
-}

 // ExpiresAt is a point in time where something expires.
 // It may be *either* block time or block height message ExpiresAt {
+     oneof sum {
        google.protobuf.Timestamp time = 1;
-     int64 height = 2;
+       uint64 height = 2;
+     }
+ }

+// Duration is a repeating unit of either clock time or number of blocks. message Duration {
+    oneof sum {
+      google.protobuf.Duration duration = 1;
+      uint64 blocks = 2;
+    }
 }

 ```

 Allowances can be granted and revoked using `MsgGrantFeeAllowance` and `MsgRevokeFeeAllowance`: